The Disturbing Facts About Small Businesses That Get Hacked

 Check out this video on the growing costs of cybercrime:

-The Hiscox Cyber Readiness Report of 2019 stated that the average cost of a cyberattack on a business was $200,000.
+The Hiscox Cyber Readiness Report of 2019 stated that a business’s average cyberattack cost was $200,000.
 That’s certainly a tough pill to swallow.
-But it pales in comparison to the number created by the Ponemon Institute and IBM.
+But it pales compared to the number created by the Ponemon Institute and IBM.

 Their 2020 Cost of Data Breach Report stated that the average data breach cost $3.86 million in 2020.
 That would be a devastating number for many bigger corporations, let alone a small business.